Alaska Department of Fish and Game

 of Alaska’s Largest Crab Stock

 Fans of “The Deadliest Catch” are familiar with the rigors of the Alaskan snow crab fishery.
 The fishermen who make a living catching snow crab, Chionoecetes opilio, on the eastern Bering Sea work in a rugged environment.
-While the fishery for snow crab is open from October 15–May 15, fishing occurs primarily during winter, and weather conditions can be severe; the 100 plus-ft vessels regularly work in big seas with freezing spray and gale force winds, ...
+While the fishery for snow crab is open from October 15–May 15, fishing occurs primarily during winter, and weather conditions can be severe; the 100 plus-ft vessels regularly work in big seas with freezing spray and gale force winds, and struggle ...
 Snow Crabs Article Continued